ucarlos/CSC4110-Rain-Alert/Readme.md

     curl-config --feature
     ```

     You should see a list that should contain "SSL".
-If not, install a more recent version of libcurl or compile from source.
+If not, install a more recent version of libcurl through your package manager or [compile from source.](https://curl.haxx.se/download.html)

-4. NCurses and Dialog Libraries
+5. NCurses and Dialog Libraries

     In order to display the text-based UI, NCurses and dialog must be installed on your system.
 To do so, do